History of Bedrock Radio

-Spring 2017 Great Memories, Classic Hits, Bedrock GOLD has been softly launched appearing on our mobile app, The station is mostly automated, with a selection of regular daily programmes playing music from 40s to the 80s and specialist in Rock & Roll, Jazz, Classical plus much more.
+The station is mostly a continuous jukebox with a selection of regular daily programmes including Breakfast & Evenings.
+The station focuses on music from the 40s to the 80s.
 Bedrock GOLD is currently available online for the social inclusion of older persons across the wider health community.

 Bedrock GOLD Station IDs 2016 – Present